ncatlab/nlab-content/pages/6/4/6/7/27646/content.md

 A *Kleene algebra* is a [[rig]] that generalizes the theory of [[regular expressions]]: it consists of a set with union (rig addition), concatenation (rig multiplication), and closure operation (Kleene star).

-Disambiguation note: This article is called a *Kleene star algebra* solely for disambiguation purposes as [[Kleene algebra]] already exists for the [[de Morgan algebra]], and this rig is the only one with a Kleene star.
+Disambiguation note: This article is titled *Kleene star algebra* solely for disambiguation purposes as *[[Kleene algebra]]* already refers to the [[de Morgan algebra]], and this rig is the only one with a Kleene star.
 In the existing literature, these objects are simply called *Kleene algebras*.

 ## Definition